sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 Therefore, no assumption will be made that suppression is caused by low counts, privacy rules, or another specific factor unless confirmed by CIHI documentation.

-### Performance Comparison and Trend Metadata

-- Performance Comparison and Performance Trend are populated only for the most recent fiscal year (2024–2025) in the Ontario corporation-level subset.
-- Performance Comparison is available for 63 of 64 corporations.
-- The only corporation without a comparison is Weeneebayko Area Health Authority, whose 2024–2025 P90 value is suppressed.
-- Performance Trend is available for 59 of 64 corporations.
-- The five corporations without a trend classification are the same five corporations with at least one suppressed P90 observation during the five-year period.
-- Trend classifications should therefore be interpreted cautiously for organizations with incomplete longitudinal data.

 ### Methodological Considerations